-Of course no trip to Wexford is complete without piling into the car for a drive, to soak up the salty spray of the ocean at one of many viewpoints where you can capture the perfect family photo set against the backdrop of Wexford’s sandy coastline.
+Of course, no trip to Wexford is complete without jump into the car for a drive, to soak up the salty spray of the ocean at one of many viewpoints where you can capture the perfect family photo set against the backdrop of Wexford’s sandy coastline.

 Recently awarded the Green Coast Award, which is given to beaches which may be less developed and less populated than Blue Flag beaches but which nevertheless have excellent water quality.
 Cullenstown Strand is one of Wexford’s many award winning beaches located on the East Coast near the small village of Cullenstown.
 The beach is a short […]

 This stunning beach is open to visit all year round and is easily accessible for all with disabled parking, disability toilet and a flat, concrete ramp to the beach.
 Carne Pier also makes for a fabulous viewing point from the harbour.
 Carne beach was awarded their Blue Flag.
 The Blue Flag Award is presented to beaches and […]